Audiology and Speech Language Pathology (ASLP)

 Mission

-• To collaborate across departments for integrated care and early intervention
+• To collaborate across medical and rehabilitation disciplines for integrated patient management

-• To contribute to community well-being through public education and outreach
+• To contribute to community well-being through education and outreach.

-• To nurture a future-ready clinical workforce through skill development
+• To nurture a future-ready clinical workforce through advanced training

 Vision

-To become a center of excellence in communication sciences by integrating patient care, public health, interdisciplinary collaboration, and training into a unified service platform.
+To become a Center of Excellence in Communication Sciences by integrating patient care, public health, interdisciplinary collaboration, and academic training into a unified service platform.

 Services Offered